-Duty to Disclose Unethical Behaviour - Whistleblowing Policy
+Duty to Disclose Unethical Behaviour/Serious Wrongdoing - Whistleblowing Policy

-Directors and staff members have a duty to report a breach or suspected breach of this Code, or any law, regulation, Group policy or any other serious wrongdoing of any individual to the appropriate person in the Group's senior management (Managing Director, Chief Financial Officer).
+Directors and staff members have a duty to report a breach or suspected breach of this Code, or any law, regulation, Group policy or any other serious wrongdoing to the appropriate person in the Group's senior management (Managing Director, Chief Financial Officer, Group People and Culture Manager).
+Directors and staff members may also make a protected disclosure in accordance with the Group's Whistleblowing Policy.

-Any director or staff member who encounters or becomes aware of a matter which provides reasonable grounds for suspecting defalcation, fraud or dishonesty by any other director or staff member shall make a report to the Audit and Risk Committee immediately, or if not appropriate to the external auditors.
+Any director or staff member who encounters or becomes aware of a matter which provides reasonable grounds for suspecting defalcation, fraud or dishonesty by any other director or staff member shall make a report to the Audit and Risk Committee immediately, by phoning the Chair of the Committee, Gordon MacLeod on +64 27 692 1640 or the Delegat whistle-blower line - +64(9) 359 7327 or if not appropriate to the external auditors.

-To the extent that it is possible to do so, Delegat Group Limited will keep confidential the identity of the person making the report.
+To the extent that it is possible to do so as per the Group's Whistleblowing Policy, Delegat Group Limited will keep confidential the identity of the person making the report.